adibakshi28/Algorhythmic_BTC_Momentum_Trader/README.md

-# Algorhythmic Bitcoin Momentum Trader
+# Algorithmic Bitcoin Momentum Trader
 ## Overview

 This project aims to analyse algorithmic momentum-based strategies for Bitcoin (BTC).
 The project focuses on implementing and evaluating trading strategies based on Exponential Moving Averages (EMAs) and includes robustness checks through bootstrapping and other methods.